Andres98100/inventario-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+##Description

+Project to put into practice the use of Spring Boot and Angular technologies, where a product management system was implemented, developed with Java and Spring Boot as back end and Angular and Boostrap as front end and on the database side. mysql

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `https://inventario-app-tau.vercel.app`.
 The application will automatically reload if you change any of the source files.